 How can psychotherapy help?

-Evidence shows that some form of psychotherapy is an important part of recovery from an eating disorder.
+Evidence shows that psychotherapy can be an important part of recovery from an eating disorder.
 Psychotherapy involves sharing your problems over a period of time with a professionally trained therapist.
 This means being prepared to talk about your concerns not just about weight and eating, but also wider issues which may be important, such as relationships with people, low self-esteem or handling difficult emotions.
 In addition you may be expected to carry out tasks such as keeping a diary or trying out something new in your everyday life.
 The emphasis is on achieving a better understanding of your difficulties and new ways of coping, rather than relying on eating or weight control.
 Experience suggests that about two-thirds of patients benefit significantly from psychotherapy.

 Motivation and Psycho-educational Package for People with Eating Disorders (MOPED)